nordic-institute/X-Road/doc/Sidecar/kubernetes_security_server_sidecar_user_guide.md

 * A `LoadBalancer` type Service which will be in charge of redirecting the traffic to the secondary pods.
 It has the required ports "5500" and "5577" for receiving messages from other Security Servers.
 * An internal Service for the consumer information systems that proxies requests to the secondary pods.
 * A Deployment for the secondary pods.
-As image tag, you can choose between the "secondary" or "secondary-slim" described in [3 X-Road Security Server Sidecar images for Kubernetes](#3-x-road-security-server-sidecar-images-for-Kubernetes).
+As image tag, you use "secondary" (or "secondary-\<variant>") described in [3 X-Road Security Server Sidecar images for Kubernetes](#3-x-road-security-server-sidecar-images-for-Kubernetes).

 The pods have a secrets volume for the public and private SSH keys which are required for the synchronization with the primary pod via SSH.